 Globally, Muslim sectarianism affects almost all Muslims in one way or another.
 Sometimes it’s relatively harmless.
 However, at other times, it can have terrible consequences and become a scourge and blemish upon the ummah.
 Muslims in many places outside of the United States and in many Muslim countries are already sectarianized in one way or another.
 People are born in a state of fitra (natural submission) but they are raised upon whatever the prevailing sect, group, or sub ideology of their family, their tribe, their country or their village.
 If they’re from Pakistan, it could be Deobandi, Barweili, Tablighi, Ahmadiyyah, or Ahul Hadis.
 If it’s Egypt, it could be Ikhwani, Salafi, jamaa’ah islamiyyah, or any one of a number of Sufi groups.
 If it’s Algeria it could be Maliki, it could be ibaa’dhiyya and so on.

-Many Muslim groups could not thrive as a sect, raise money or be able to keep their adherents in check without having a sub-ideological focus, or without being in opposition to another Muslim group.
+Many Muslim groups could not thrive as a sect, raise money or be able to keep their adherents in check without having a sub-ideological focus, or without being in opposition to another Muslim group or without a daily infusion of fear into the Muslim body that there is a bogeymen out there.
 The modem day Salafist phenomena in the United States is just one example of that.
 At their height, they would ascribe medieval, and early islamic sectarian labels to other Muslims and then proceed to demonize them.
 They would attach the title Mu’tazilite, Raa’fidee, Juhamee, and Khawaarij to everyday converts who have never even heard of such titles and groups, and of course to many of them; to be a true Salafi, you must call yourself a Salafi.

 This methodology of factionalization is not only a characteristic of some modern day Salafists, it’s typical of many islamic groups who enter the United States already sectarianized.
 Sectarianism works better in a small village somewhere where everybody is of the same tribe, or believes the same, thinks the same, and has the exact same values for generations.
 However, in Muslim America, sectarian Islam creates an entirely different dynamic, especially for the convert or revert to Islam.
 It becomes especially problematic when the new Muslim convert is compelled by pressure or by what they presume to be the requirements of faith to join or belong to a particular Muslim sect.
 I recall having some brothers who joined a particular Sufi sect telling me that according to their sheikh, Islam was not enough, that there was some secret knowledge that needs to be acquired and that can only be gotten through the sect and by means of the sheikh that they now pledged allegiance to.